Mazid-Zomader/CSE111-PYTHON/CSE111 LAB 04/Readme.md

 Copying the code directly not only violates academic integrity policies, but it also hinders your own learning and understanding of the subject.
 Always strive to complete the assignments on your own before referring to the solutions.

-For any corrections or suggestions, feel free to contact us at **contact.mazidzomader@gmail.com**.
+For any corrections or suggestions, feel free to contact me at **contact.mazidzomader@gmail.com**.

 Happy learning!